Vahe1994/AQLM/README.md

 For `Language Model Evaluation Harness` evaluation one needs to have enough memory to load whole model  + activation tensors on one or several devices.

+### Quantization time

+AQLM quantization takes considerably longer to calibrate than simpler quantization methods such as GPTQ.
+This only impacts quantization time, not inference time.

+For instance, quantizing a 7B model with default configuration takes about 1 day on a single A100 gpu.
+Similarly, quantizing a 70B model on a single GPU would take 10-14 days.
+If you have multiple GPUs with fast interconnect, you can run AQLM multi-gpu to speed up comparison - simply set CUDA_VISIBLE_DEVICES for multiple GPUs.
+Quantizing 7B model on two gpus reduces quantization time to ~14.5 hours.
+Similarly, quantizing a 70B model on 8 x A100 GPUs takes 3 days 18 hours.

+If you need to speed up quantization without adding more GPUs, you may also increase --relative_mse_tolerance , --finetune_relative_mse_tolerance or set --init_max_points_per_centroid .
+However, that usually comes at a cost of reduced model accuracy.

 ### Model downloading
 The code requires the LLaMA model to be downloaded in Huggingface format and saved locally.
 The scripts below assume that `$TRANSFORMERS_CACHE` variable points to the Huggingface Transformers cache folder.
 To download and cache the models, run this in the same environment: